JoniKarta/ShoppingBlogService/README.md

 		<tr>
 			<td><b>GET</b></td>
 			<td>/blog/byUser/{email}?filterType=byProduct&filterValue={productId}&sortBy={sortArrt}&sortOrder={order} </td>
-			<td>An action that returns a sorted Flux of all posts posted by a specific user on a specific product, whose identifier is defined in the URL.</td>
+			<td>An action that returns a sorted array of all posts posted by a specific user on a specific product, whose identifier is defined in the URL.</td>
 		</tr>
 		<tr>
 			<td><b>GET</b></td>
 			<td> /blog/byProduct/{productId}?sortBy={sortArrt}&sortOrder={order</td>
-			<td>An action that returns all the posts on a specific product, that returns a sorted Flux.</td>
+			<td>An action that returns all the posts on a specific product, that returns a sorted array.</td>
 		</tr>
 		<tr>
 			<td><b>GET</b></td>
 			<td>/blog/byProduct/{productId}?filterType=byLanguage&filterValue={language}&sortBy={sortArrt}&sortOrder={order} </td>
-			<td>An action that returns a sorted Flux of all posts on a specific product, written in the language defined in the URL.</td>
+			<td>An action that returns a sorted array of all posts on a specific product, written in the language defined in the URL.</td>
 		</tr>
     <tr>
 			<td><b>GET</b></td>
 			<td> /blog/byProduct/{productId}?filterType=byCreation&filterValue={timeEnum}&sortBy={sortArrt}&sortOrder={order}</td>
-			<td>An action that returns a sorted Flux of all posts on a specific product, published at a particular date.</td>
+			<td>An action that returns a sorted array of all posts on a specific product, published at a particular date.</td>
 		</tr>
     <tr>
 			<td><b>GET</b></td>
 			<td>/blog?filterType=byCreation&filterValue={timeEnum}&sortBy={sortArrt}&sortOrder={order}</td>
-			<td>An action that returns a sorted Flux of all posts posted at a specific time.</td>
+			<td>An action that returns a sorted array of all posts posted at a specific time.</td>
 		</tr>
 	  <tr>
 			<td><b>GET</b></td>
 			<td>/blog?filterType=byCount&filterValue={postsCount}/td>
-			<td>An action that returns a sorted Flux of a certain number of recent posts posted on the service.
+			<td>An action that returns a sorted array of a certain number of recent posts posted on the service.
 The maximum number of posts that the service needs to 				return will be set in the postsCount variable.</td>
 		</tr>
     <tr>
 			<td><b>DELETE</b></td>
 			<td>/blog</td>
-			<td>An action that deletes all product posts and returns empty Mono.</td>
+			<td>An action that deletes all product posts only for testing.</td>
 		</tr>

 </table>